DanielleGonzalez/DanielleGonzalez.github.io/_pages/about.md

   - /about.html
 ---

-# I am on the 2021 job market!

 [Curriculum Vitae](files/DanielleGonzalez_Feb2021_CV.pdf){:target="_blank"}

 My name is **Danielle Gonzalez** (She/Her) and I am a PhD candidate at Rochester Institute of Technology (RIT) in the Global Cybersecurity Institute and Department of Software Engineering.
 I am currently funded by a [Microsoft PhD Fellowship](https://www.rit.edu/news/graduate-student-receives-prestigious-microsoft-fellowship){:target="_blank"}, awarded in 2019.